Armenian genocide recognition: Saudi Arabia

 Historically, Saudi Arabia had backed Turkey over the Armenian genocide and was one of the few countries in the world to not acknowledge the independence of Armenia; Saudi Arabia also sided with Azerbaijan, the main ally of Turkey, over the Nagorno-Karabakh conflict.
 However, increasing tensions between Saudi Arabia and Turkey have resulted in Saudi Arabia slowly paying attention to the Armenian genocide, with government-run newspapers starting to mention the Armenian genocide, and anti-Turkish boycotts on the rise in the Saudi Kingdom as well.

 In April 2019, Saudi Arabia supported an American Congressional resolution to recognize the Armenian genocide.
 The Saudi Arabian ambassador in Lebanon had also paid a visit to the Armenian Genocide Memorial to demonstrate Saudi solidarity to Armenia.
 During the 2020 Nagorno-Karabakh conflict, Saudi Arabia had called for a boycott of Turkish goods after Turkish president Erdoğan blamed Saudi Arabia for the tensions in the Caucasus and the Middle East.

 On the other hand, however, Saudi Arabia also needs to have leverage on relations with Azerbaijan, as Saudi Arabia has seen Azerbaijan as a potential place to destabilize Iran, an ally of Armenia but also Turkey and Saudi Arabia's adversary, thus Saudi Arabia takes its action carefully, although Saudi opposition to Turkey has soared.

 India

-India has not officially recognized or denied the Armenian genocide.
+India has neither officially recognized nor denied the Armenian genocide.
 However, during World War I, the country found itself at war against the Ottoman Empire, the predecessor of Turkey.
-Many Armenians sought refuge in India, most notably in Calcutta.
-With the relations between India and Turkey worsened since the 2010s, mainly due to Turkey's open support for Pakistan, which also shares similar stance with Turkey, there has been growing call for recognition of the genocide in India.
+Many Armenians sought refuge in India, most notably in Kolkata.
+With the relations between India and Turkey (and effectively Azerbaijan) worsened since the 2010s, mainly due to Turkey's (and effectively, Azerbaijan's) open support for Pakistan (especially regarding the Kashmir conflict), which also shares similar stance (on the genocide) with Turkey and Azerbaijan, there has been growing call for recognition of the genocide in India.
 For the first time, under the Premiership of Narendra Modi, the Indian embassy in Armenia has mentioned the genocide and Indian ambassador Kishan Dan Dewal also paid respect to the victims of the genocide in 2021.